cartland/instant-runoff/README.md

 * Question 4 - "Choice 3", "", Text, Not Required
 * Question 5 - "Choice 4", "", Text, Not Required

+Create the maximum number of choices that voters can submit.

 _Notes about editing questions_

 * The order that you create form questions matters.
 Google Forms do not allow you to move around columns, so it's best just to do this right from the beginning.